 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I conducted in-depth research on the Marmot Spire jacket, looking at its many design features and other skier’s opinions.
 Below is my detailed review.

 The Marmot Spire is a jacket built to tackle intense winter conditions and tag along with you on any rugged or wild outdoor adventure.
 It’s a decent pick as a ski jacket, but is a little stiff and slightly uncomfortable.
 That might put off skiers who want an option with full mobility.
 For other outdoor activities like mountaineering, ice-climbing, or snowshoeing, its durability and strength can pay off handsomely.